 SkipTheDishes does not have a commercial insurance policy.
 If a delivery driver is involved in a crash, he or she must go through his or her own policy.
 Drivers must also inform their insurers that they make deliveries.
 Failure to do so could result in a delivery driver paying out-of-pocket for damages.

 If you are injured in a crash with a food delivery service driver, you may need to look to your own insurance.
 Drivers may have insufficient coverage or may not be protected by a commercial insurance policy.
 Depending on your situation, multiple insurance companies may be involved and try to deny coverage.
 This is why it is important to have an experienced lawyer advocating for you.

 A lawyer could help you pursue no-fault accident benefits (which includes medical, income, rehabilitation and attendant care benefits) through your insurer.
 Without access to an insurance policy, you could claim accident benefits against the at-fault driver’s insurer despite his or her coverage.

 You may also be eligible to pursue other losses (i.e. loss of income, and pain and suffering) caused by the at-fault driver.
 This option means taking legal action against the delivery driver for causing you serious harm and possibly the food delivery service company for which the driver was making a delivery for.

 Get Answers to Your Legal Questions Today

 Our firm is dedicated to helping injured accident victims obtain the compensation they need.
-In our 40 years of legal experience, we have successfully recovered over $150 million on behalf of our clients.
+In our 40 years of legal experience, we have successfully recovered $300 million on behalf of our clients.